Russell Martin (footballer): Southampton

 On 21 June 2023, Martin was named manager of Southampton and signed a three-year contract.
 His first professional game in charge was a 2–1 victory against Sheffield Wednesday, ending Southampton's nine-match winless run in their last nine opening day fixtures.
 In that game, Southampton made 477 successful first-half passes, a divisional record.
 From September 2023 to February 2024, Martin led Southampton to a club-record 25-game unbeaten run.
 Martin led Southampton to play-off victory on 26 May 2024, beating Leeds United 1–0, securing promotion to the Premier League at the first time of asking.

 On 2 July 2024, Martin signed a three-year contract extension.
 He secured his first Premier League victory on 2 November 2024 in a 1–0 victory against Everton.
-On 15 December 2024, Martin was sacked after a 5–0 home defeat against Tottenham Hotspur.
+On 15 December 2024, Martin was dismissed after a 5–0 home defeat against Tottenham Hotspur.
 He left the club with one league win in sixteen matches, leaving Southampton bottom of the league.

 Rangers

 Martin was appointed head coach of Scottish Premiership club Rangers in June 2025 on a three-year deal.
 He initially received criticism after stating that he would not follow the club tradition of the manager wearing a suit pitchside.
-Four months later, on 5 October 2025, Martin was sacked following a 1–1 draw away to Falkirk with the club eighth in the league table.
-With a tenure spanning 123 days, Martin is the shortest-serving manager in Rangers’ history.
+Four months later, on 5 October 2025, Martin was dismissed following a 1–1 draw away to Falkirk with the club eighth in the league table.
+With a tenure spanning 123 days, Martin is the shortest-serving manager in Rangers' history.

+Leicester City

+On 15 June 2026, Leicester City announced Martin as the club's new first-team manager.
+Martin signed a contract running until 2029.
+Martin has had a poor start at Leicester City only winning three in eight.